Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 } else {
     console.log('This fruit does not exist in the array') }
-// This fruit exists in the array
+// This fruit does exist in the array

 // we can use also ternary here index != -1